-For information about available firewall rules, see More about security group and tag resources in vRealize Automation Cloud cloud templates.
+For information about available firewall rules, see Using a security group resource in a vRealize Automation cloud template.

-For information about defining security groups in network profiles, see Learn more about network profiles in vRealize Automation Cloud.
+For information about defining security groups in network profiles, see Learn more about network profiles in vRealize Automation.

-For information about viewing and changing security groups settings in infrastructure resource pages, see Security resources in vRealize Automation Cloud.
+For information about viewing and changing security groups settings in infrastructure resource pages, see Security resources in vRealize Automation.

-For information about defining security groups in cloud template designs, see More about security group and tag resources in vRealize Automation Cloud cloud templates.
+For information about defining security groups in cloud template designs, see Using a security group resource in a vRealize Automation cloud template.

-For examples of security group resources in cloud template designs, see Networks, security resources, and load balancers in vRealize Automation Cloud.
+For examples of security group resources in cloud template designs, see Network, security, and load balancer examples in vRealize Automation cloud templates.